10 Ways to Save Money on Rent Payments

 You don’t have to follow every one of these tips to save a good chunk on rent.
 Analyze your situation and decide what makes the most sense for you.
 Some of the tips are big changes, like moving halfway across the country to save on housing costs.
 Something like that may not be possible.
 But others involve a lot less effort.
 Assess your options and find what works for you, and you may find it a lot easier to scrape up the rent money every month.

-If this all seems overwhelming, put a call in to a nonprofit credit counseling agency and ask them for a free budget review.
+If this all seems overwhelming, put a call into a nonprofit credit counseling agency and ask them for a free budget review.
 Putting your income and expenses down on paper should make it easier to trim spending and afford where you live.

 Sources: